fishsciences/artemis_methods/intro/package_desc.md

 Both model types are fit using a Bayesian model fit via the Stan MCMC program [@stan].
-In both `artemis` modeling functions, additional parameters can be passed to control the MCMC via the "`...`" arguments.
+In both `artemis` modeling functions, additional parameters can be passed to control the MCMC algorithm via the "`...`" arguments.

 Next, the simulation functions `sim_eDNA_lm()` and